yorickdowne/ethstaker-deposit-cli/docs/src/partial_deposit.md

 - **`--output_folder`**: The folder path for the `deposit-*` JSON file.

+- **`--devnet_chain_setting`**: The custom chain setting of a devnet or testnet.
+Note that it will override your `--chain` choice.
+This should be a JSON string containing an object with the following keys: network_name, genesis_fork_version, exit_fork_version and genesis_validator_root.

 ## Output file
 A successful call to this command will result in one [deposit data file](deposit_data_file.md) created.